 b) That the native animals involved are only available for purchase or disposal to the holder of a current Native Animal Keeper Licence or other relevant licence authorising the possession or disposal of those native animals.

 10. The licensee shall not dispose of a native animal within a period of 6 months from the date of its acquisition.
 This condition does not apply to native animals bred by the licensee.

-11. As required under Part 12 of the BC Act the licensee will permit the inspection by an authorised officer of the OEH of all native animals held and their holding facilities for the purpose of enforcing the provisions of the BC Act the regulations and the conditions of this licence.
+11. As required under Part 12 of the BC Act the licensee will permit the inspection by BC Act authorised officer of all native animals held and their holding facilities for the purpose of enforcing the provisions of the BC Act the regulations and the conditions of this licence.